 2. Deeper Sound Profile

-The keyboard often sounds more “thocky” instead of hollow.
+The keyboard often sounds deeper and more balanced.

 3. Better Typing Feel